featured artists

 Dave Evans

 Dave Evans originally arrived in Australia from Carmarthen Wales, aged five, and settled in North Queensland with his family.
-After forming his first band “In Session” in Charters Towers when he was seventeen, he moved to Sydney where he helped form a band (no name yet!) with Malcolm Young, Colin Burgess and Larry van Kriedt – a week later Malcolm’s younger brother Angus joined.
+After forming his first band “In Session” in Charters Towers when he was 17, he moved to Sydney where he helped form a band (no name yet!) with Malcolm Young, Colin Burgess and Larry van Kriedt.
+A week later Malcolm’s younger brother Angus joined.
 Malcolm and Angus’ sister-in-law Sandra came up with the name AC/DC – to signify power and energy – and so one of the greatest rock and roll bands ever was born!

-After parting ways with AC/DC Dave Evans moved to Newcastle just north of Sydney and joined up-and-coming hard rock outfit “Rabbit” in early 1975.
-Rabbit were already the number one rock band in Newcastle and the surrounding area, and Dave had seen them performing at Chequers nightclub in Sydney and was impressed with their confronting stage presence.
+After parting ways with AC/DC Dave Evans moved to Newcastle just north of Sydney and joined up-and-coming hard rock outfit Rabbit in early 1975.
+Rabbit were already the number one rock band in Newcastle and the surrounding area.
+Dave had seen them performing at Chequers nightclub in Sydney and was impressed with their confronting stage presence.
 It wasn’t long until they had signed with CBS records and recorded their first album “Rabbit” which had some success.
-In 1976 they recorded the album “Too Much Rock And Roll” and with their appearances on the numerous television pop/rock shows this album launched them into national popularity.
+In 1976 they recorded the album “Too Much Rock And Roll,” and with their appearances on numerous television pop/rock shows, this album launched them into national popularity.

-The 11 years that Dave has been with Blue Pie have been truly special.
+The many years that Dave has been with Blue Pie have been truly special.
+We’ve already surpassed a decade and we’re very much looking forward to more.
 In 2009, Dave Evans signed a global distribution and publishing agreement with us.
-The 1st release for Dave on Blue Pie was his classic rock album “Sinner”.
+The first release for Dave on Blue Pie was his classic rock album “Sinner”.
 The album is widely regarded as a modern day rock and roll masterpiece.
-This track was nominated at the LA Music Awards for best rock song.
-The track “Sold my Soul to Rock n Roll” is the 1st single to be lifted from the album, and has been promoted to radio and media globally around the clock, since July 2009!
-This single, as well as the rest of his catalogue, is out now and available at all leading digital retailers on the planet!
+The track “Sinner” was nominated at the LA Music Awards for best rock song.
+The track “Sold my Soul to Rock n Roll” is the first single to be lifted from the album, and has been promoted to radio and media globally since July 2009.

 Latest Videos